Growing dahlias – everything you need to know

-So I went to The Salutation to find out the answers to the top questions about growing dahlias.
+So I went to The Salutation (now closed) to find out the answers to the top questions about growing dahlias.
 And I photographed some of the gorgeous dahlias growing at The Salutation in August and September.

 How to choose which dahlias to grow?

 Steven says that, overall, you can just choose the dahlias you love the look of.